-- 28. Accounting for Council Tax Collection Fund surpluses and deficits and associated grants is complex, particularly in terms of timing.
-Latest forecasts indicate a Council Tax surplus for 2023/24 of £1m, mainly as a result of a reduction in council tax reliefs. - 29.
+- 29. Accounting for Council Tax Collection Fund surpluses and deficits and associated grants is complex, particularly in terms of timing.
+Latest forecasts indicate a Council Tax surplus for 2023/24 of £1m, mainly as a result of a reduction in council tax reliefs. - 30.
 Looking forward forecasts have been adjusted to reflect current numbers of households in receipt of discounts and exemptions.
-The assumptions for new house building and collection rates have been maintained. - 30.
+The assumptions for new house building and collection rates have been maintained.
+The position will continue to be monitored closely and any updated forecasts reported to Cabinet in February. - 31.
 The Final Local Government Finance Settlement set referendum limits for 2024/25 of a basic increase of up to 2.99% and in addition an Adult Social Care Precept of up to 2%.
 It is anticipated that similar limits will be set for future years.
-Forecasts in this report are based on a 4.99% Council Tax increase in 2024/25 onwards. - 31.
-The Council has previously taken decisions under the Rating (Property in Common Occupation) and Council Tax (Empty Dwellings) Act 2018 to apply an "Empty Homes Premium", thereby increasing the Council Tax payable on properties that have been empty and unfurnished for more than two years as follows:
+Forecasts in this report are based on a 4.99% Council Tax increase in 2024/25 onwards. - 32.
+The Council has previously taken decisions under the Rating (Property in Common Occupation) and Council Tax (Empty Dwellings) Act 2018 to apply an "Empty Homes Premium", thereby increasing the Council Tax payable on properties that have been empty and unfurnished for more than two years as follows: - for properties which have been empty for between two and five years a premium of up to 100%, resulting in a 200% Council Tax charge;

-- for properties which have been empty for between two and five years a premium of up to 100%, resulting in a 200% Council Tax charge; - for properties which have been empty for between five and ten years a premium of up to 200%, resulting in a 300% Council Tax charge; - for properties which have been empty for ten years or more a premium of up to 300%, resulting in a 400% Council Tax charge. - 32.
+- for properties which have been empty for between five and ten years a premium of up to 200%, resulting in a 300% Council Tax charge; - for properties which have been empty for ten years or more a premium of up to 300%, resulting in a 400% Council Tax charge. - 33.
 The Levelling Up and Regeneration Bill has introduced the power to reduce the qualifying period from two years to one year.
-It is now proposed from 1st April 2025, to apply a premium of 100% for properties which have been empty and unfurnished for between one year and five years. - 33.
+It is now proposed from 1st April 2025, to apply a premium of 100% for properties which have been empty and unfurnished for between one year and five years. - 34.
 The Bill has also introduced a power to charge a premium on empty and furnished properties.
 We are awaiting guidance from the Government on exceptions to this power (e.g. a property being actively marketed).
 It is now proposed from 1st April 2025, to apply a premium of 100% for properties which have been empty and furnished for more than one year.
-It is proposed that the Council delegate authority to the Director of Finance and Legal in consultation with the Cabinet Member for Finance and Legal to approve a policy for exceptions to this premium. - 34.
+It is proposed that Cabinet recommend to Council to delegate authority to the Director of Finance and Legal in consultation with the Cabinet Member for Finance and Legal to approve a policy for exceptions to this premium. - 35.
 The combined impact of these two proposals is estimated to generate £0.2m per annum additional Council Tax.